postmanlabs/labs-docs/src/pages/docs/sending-requests/examples.md

 ## Deleting an example

-Deleting an example removes it from the collection as well as from the associated API documentation.
+Deleting an example removes it from the collection and from the associated API documentation.
 Any mock servers you have set up can no longer use the example to return a response.

 1. Select **Collections** in the sidebar.
 1. Select the more actions icon <img alt="More actions icon" src="https://assets.postman.com/postman-docs/icon-more-actions-v9.jpg#icon" width="16px"> next to an example, and then select **Delete**.